It seems to be the current trend for girls this year is dip dyeing their hair.

 A couple of years ago, we went along with another friend to the hairdressers, us mums had our hair done and we got talked into letting the girls have coloured streaks put in their hair.
 I admit I was wary, as she was young, would it damage her hair, would it wash out.
 As it was the start of the holidays I said yes, what harm would it do, and it was a wash out after so many washes, so would be out in plenty of time before going back to school.
 How wrong was I, her hair looked lovely, she is blonde and had pink streaks put in, in a few places, and it did fade slightly after a few washes.
 But it seemed to then stay put and no matter how many washes, what different shampoos I tried, it would not wash out, as school approached, I was beginning to panic, but also there was nothing I could do, I could not just shave my daughters head.

-Fast forward, to the first day of the new school year, and I was that parent at the school apologising to the the Head Teacher, about my daughters pink hair.
+Fast forward, to the first day of the new school year, and I was that parent at the school apologising to the Head Teacher, about my daughters pink hair.
 Luckily, as it was primary school, they were fine.
 Obviously it had faded quite a bit, and I tried to hide it best I could by hiding it when putting her hair up, you still could not miss it.
 It finally disappeared just before Christmas.

-Fast forward to today, I would love to dip dye my daughters hair, and know it would look lovely, and she is desperate for it to be done.
+Fast forward to today, I would love to dip dye my daughter’s hair, and know it would look lovely, and she is desperate for it to be done.
 Although she has long hair, so technically I could cut out the are we had coloured, she like her long hair and would go into melt down if she had to have more than an inch off.
 And how can I send her into a brand new secondary school on her first day with a note saying sorry her hair is coloured.
 It would not be a very good start to her new school.

 So for that reason, I have to say no. I did have photos of her hair to prove my point, but can not seem to find them at the moment.

-So for that reason, I am being a mean mum, and luckily she understands
+So, I am being a mean mum, and luckily she understands

 Thank you for visiting x